microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/OwnershipReader/Documentation/OwnershipReader.md

 By specifying the source types in the "source" property array, the function will validate that every single source type is present in the job's query before it can be processed.
 The other possible way to define which types to retrieve is to aggregate individual or hybrid jobs.
 Let's see some examples.

-Let's pretend that we want to retrieve all jobs where we have a single source part called "SecurityGroup" and a single source part called "CustomType1".
-We cannot use the previous format since that would mean that the job would need to be hybrid comprised of "SecurityGroup" and "CustomType1" which is not the case.
+Let's pretend that we want to retrieve all jobs where we have a single source part called "GroupMembership" and a single source part called "CustomType1".
+We cannot use the previous format since that would mean that the job would need to be hybrid comprised of "GroupMembership" and "CustomType1" which is not the case.

 Our table would have at least two jobs, and their queries would look like these respectively.
 ```
 Query - JOB1
 [
     {
-        "type": "SecurityGroup",
+        "type": "GroupMembership",
         "source": "00000000-0000-0000-0000-000000000000",
     }
 ]